An introduction to field extensions and Galois descent for sheaves of vector spaces: Galois descent for sheaves and their complexes

 For any $\cF\in\Mod{L_X}$ equipped with a $G$-structure $(\varphi_g)_{g\in G}$, there exists a $K$-structure $\cG\in\Mod{K_X}$ together with a natural isomorphism $\psi\colon L_X\otimes_{K_X} \cG\overset{\sim}{\to} \cF$ such that the natural $G$-structure on $L_X\otimes_{K_X}\cG$ corresponds via this isomorphism to the given one on $\cF$, i.e.\ such that, for any $g\in G$, the following diagram commutes:

 In particular, the functor $\Phi_{L/K}=L_X\otimes_{K_X}(-)$ induces an equivalence

 \end{prop} \begin{proof} We proceed analogously to the construction for vector spaces.
 We consider $\cF$ as a sheaf of $K$-vector spaces and each $\varphi_g$ as a $K$-linear automorphism of $\cF$.
-Then $\cF_K$ is defined as
+Then $\cG$ is defined as

-together with a canonical $l$-linear morphism $L_X\otimes_{K_X} \cG\to \cF$ due to Lemma~\ref{lemma:ScalarExtAdj}.
-Since kernels and extension of scalars commute with taking stalks, the isomorphism $L_X\otimes_{K_X}\cF_K\iso \cF$ is obtained from Galois descent for vector spaces.
-The commutation of the above square is also clear from the construction of $\cF_K$ as a sheaf of invariants.
+together with a canonical $L$-linear morphism $L_X\otimes_{K_X} \cG\to \cF$ due to Lemma~\ref{lemma:ScalarExtAdj}.
+Since kernels and extension of scalars commute with taking stalks, the isomorphism $L_X\otimes_{K_X}\cG\iso \cF$ is obtained from Galois descent for vector spaces (cf.\ e.g.\ Section~\ref{subsec:Galois} and \cite{Conrad}).
+The commutation of the above square is also clear from the construction of $\cG$ as a sheaf of invariants.